Morningside College announces 2018 Walker Faculty Excellence Awards recipients

 December 19, 2018, in Latest News

 Morningside College has presented its 2018 Sharon Walker Faculty Excellence Awards to Dr. Suzanne Hendrix-Case, assistant professor of music; Dr. Jessica LaPaglia, assistant professor of psychology; and Twyla Rosenbaum, associate professor of business administration.

-Morningside President John Reynders presented the awards during the annual faculty banquet held Nov.
-11 at the Sioux City Country Club.
+Morningside President John Reynders presented the awards during the annual faculty banquet held recently on the Morningside College campus.
 The recipients, selected from a field of applicants by a panel of three outside evaluators, will each receive a $10,000 honorarium and $2,000 to use for faculty development.

 Morningside alumni Jim and Sharon Walker of Wayzata, Minn., established the Sharon Walker Faculty Excellence Awards in 2003.

 Criteria for selection include teaching excellence, effective advising, scholarship and service to Morningside College.
 The awards are based upon the accomplishments and activities of a faculty member during the previous academic year.

 Hendrix-Case started teaching at Morningside in 2016.
 She has bachelor’s and master’s degrees from the University of Northern Iowa and a doctorate from the University of Missouri–Kansas City Conservatory.